 What to know:

 - The Quicken Cloud automatically downloads the latest transactions from your banks.
-You'll always have the latest transactions on your mobile device.
-This will allow you to view and edit transactions from anywhere you have mobile access.
-(Please keep in mind the data in the Quicken Cloud is not a backup and cannot be used to restore your Quicken Desktop data.)
+You'll always have the latest transactions on your mobile device or with Quicken on the Web.
+This will allow you to view and edit transactions from anywhere you have internet access.
+Please keep in mind the data in the Quicken Cloud is not a backup.
+The actual data/data file is still stored on your desktop.
+The data in the Quicken Cloud cannot be used to restore your Quicken Desktop data.

-- Information moves in both directions between your desktop and mobile device, and from your mobile device to Quicken desktop.
+- Information moves in both directions between your desktop and the Quicken Cloud, and from your Cloud account to Quicken desktop.
 Two-way sync means that transaction updates (like categorizing a transaction, adding a recent purchase, or attaching a receipt) on the mobile device will sync to your Quicken desktop program and be added to your Quicken file.

 - After syncing, everything will match: transactions, balances, and budget results, regardless of where you choose to view your data.

-- You should use your Intuit ID to log in to the mobile app.
-Your Quicken file is associated with your Intuit ID; log in with your Intuit ID to sync your mobile device to your Quicken file.
+- You should use your Quicken ID to log in to Quicken Mobile and Quicken on the Web.
+Your Quicken file is associated with your Quicken ID; log in with your Quicken ID to sync your mobile device to your Quicken file.